 Catholics believe that through the experience of suffering and the cross we are led into the kingdom of God.
 The Paschal Mystery consists of Christ's passion, death, and resurrection.
 Through suffering and death there is the resurrection.
 In the Paschal Mystery of Christ, we believe that God has taken death upon the cross and turned it into our salvation.

-- Why do followers of Jesus share in his cross? - What is the Paschal Mystery? - How does Jesus help you in times of suffering?
+- How do followers of Jesus accept a share of the cross?

+- Why is the cross a symbol of hope?

+- What is the Paschal Mystery?